Department of Agriculture

 - How it Works

-Producers will automatically receive the benefit by filing the Report of Acreage form (FSA-578) by June 15, 2021, at their local FSA county office.
+Producers will automatically receive the benefit by filing the Report of Acreage form (FSA-578) by March 15, 2022, at their local FSA county office.
 To file the report, you should contact your local USDA Service Center and make an appointment.
+For qualifying cover crops planted after March 15, producers now have through May 31, 2022 to report those cover crop acres.

 As part of filing the Report of Acreage, you will need to provide: